Entry criteria (GCSE grades):

 The course is based around the elements Performance, Composition and Appraising.
 For students who have studied and enjoyed GCSE Music then this is a natural progression to develop musicianship skills further.
 Students who opt for A Level would be expected to be involved in the extra-curricular life of the department.
 The course combines well with Music Technology.

-Performing - Students have to perform (either solo and/or ensemble) for a minimum of eight minutes at A Level.
+Performing - Students have to perform (either solo and/or ensemble) for a minimum of eight minutes.

 Composing - Students must compose two pieces one in response to the free choice brief/free composition and one in response to a brief assessing technique.
 The two pieces must have a combined duration of at least six minutes at A Level.